jdum/odfdo/doc_src/src/recipes.md

     {% include "../../recipes/how_to_add_a_picture_to_a_text_document.py" %}
     ```

+### How to add a right aligned picture to a text document

+Create an empty text document and add a picture in a frame,
+aligned to the right or to the left.

+Aligning an image requires applying a style to the frame.
+To do
+this, use the default frame position style and customize it.
+The
+frame position style allows you to choose alignment relative to
+the paragraph (default) or the page.

+??? code "recipes/how_to_add_a_right_aligned_picture_to_a_text_document.py"
+    ```python
+    {% include "../../recipes/how_to_add_a_right_aligned_picture_to_a_text_document.py" %}
+    ```

 ### How to add a title to a text document

 Minimal example of how to add a Header of first level to a text document.